apache/flink/docs/streaming_guide.md

 Some transformations require that the elements of a `DataStream` are grouped on some key.
 The user can create a `GroupedDataStream` by calling the `groupBy(key)` method of a non-grouped `DataStream`.
 Keys can be of three types: fields positions (applicable for tuple/array types), field expressions (applicable for pojo types), KeySelector instances.

+Aggregation or reduce operators called on `GroupedDataStream`s produce elements on a per group basis.

 ### Aggregations

-The Flink Streaming API supports different types of pre-defined aggregation operators similarly to the batch API.
+The Flink Streaming API supports different types of pre-defined aggregations `DataStreams`.
+The common property of these operators, just like reduce on streams, they produce the stream of intermediate aggregate values.

 Types of aggregations: `sum(field)`, `min(field)`, `max(field)`, `minBy(field, first)`, `maxBy(field, first)`.